telefonicaid/fiware-orion/doc/manuals/user/update_action_types.md

 ```

-APPEND is interpreted as UPDATE in existing context elements.
-However, you can use APPEND_STRICT instead of APPEND as updateAction.
-In that case,
+APPEND is interpreted as an UPDATE on existing context elements.
+However, you can use APPEND_STRICT instead of APPEND
-existing attributes are not updated and an error is reported in that case.
-Note that if your APPEND_STRICT request includes several attributes
+as updateAction.
+Using APPEND_STRICT, existing attributes are not updated but an error is reported.
+Note that if your APPEND_STRICT request includes several attributes (e.g. A and B), some of them existing and other not
-(e.g. A and B), some of them existing and some other not existing (e.g. A exists and B doesn't exist) the ones that doesn't exist are added (in
+existing (e.g. A exists and B doesn't exist), then the ones that doesn't exist are added (in this case, B is added) and
-this case, B is added) and an error is reported for the existing ones (in this case, an error is reported about A already exists).
+an error is reported for the existing ones (in this case, an error is reported about A that already exists).

-We can also remove attributes in a similar way, using the DELETE action
+You can also remove attributes in a similar way, using the DELETE action type.
-type.
-For example, to remove attribute 'A' we will use (note the empty
+For example, to remove attribute 'A', we will use (note the empty
 contextValue element):

 ```